CENG501-Projects/CENG501-Spring2022/Project_Bahceli_Tosyali/Readme.md

-# SCIR-Net: Structured Color Image Representation Based 3D Object Detection
-# Network from Point Clouds
+# SCIR-Net: Structured Color Image Representation Based 3D Object Detection Network from Point Clouds

 This readme file is an outcome of the [CENG501 (Spring 2022)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 2022) Project List](https://github.com/CENG501-Projects/CENG501-Spring2022) for a complete list of all paper reproduction projects.

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).
+ Altough object detection for 2D images is highly examined and there are numerous state of the art tecniques,there aren't any useful object detection techniques implemented in LIDAR technologies.
+This paper which is implemented by Qingdong He , Hao Zeng1, Yi Zeng and Yijun Liu and which is published in AAAI22 introduces a new method with neural networks in order to achieve satisfying results in the domain of LIDAR technologies.

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+ This paper is actually combination of 3 separate  different neural networks and some smoothing between each of them.
+Pipeline is further explained below
+ 1 - Extract the training data
+ 2 - Generate a feature extractor ( which can be also be another neural network , or a more well known extractor ) 3 - First Neural Network in the paper, which is the feature embedder.
+After generating the feature extractor, concatenate the feature extractor  with the points in order to add some extra dimensionality.
+ 4 - Design two different losses for smoothing
+ 5 - After smoothing use an Enforced Detection Network (a complex CNN architecture ) to get 4 different images 6 - Use one last neural network to classify those images and generate bounding boxes
 # 2. The method and my interpretation

 ## 2.1.
 The original method